AkshaySatasiya/Tennis-Match-Analysis/README.md

    pip install -r requirements.txt
    ```

+6. Download the models from below given Pretrained Models and paste it in the models folder

-6. 🎬 Run the project:
+7. 🎬 Run the project:
    ```
    python main.py
    ```